Vitalik-Hakim/antimony/doc/README_windows.txt

 Antimony-Qt is the original Antimony client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Antimony transactions;
-depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more., So just make sure it is connected and running